-Highlander can be compared with other large crossovers such as the Hyundai Santa Fe, Honda Pilot, and Chevrolet Traverse.
+The Toyota Highlander is a smooth midsize crossover with a third row for kids, front-wheel drive with all-wheel drive available.
+It's bigger than the RAV4 and less rugged than the 4Runner.
+It can be compared with crossovers such as the Hyundai Santa Fe, Honda Pilot, and Chevrolet Traverse.

-The base Highlander LE uses a 2.7-liter four-cylinder engine making 185 horsepower, mated to a six-speed automatic transmission.
-Despite having much less power, it gets one less combined mile per gallon than the new V6, and three less highway mpg.
+The base Highlander LE uses a 2.7-liter four-cylinder engine making 185 horsepower.
+Mated to a six-speed automatic transmission, it gets 22 combined miles per gallon.
+The available V6 has more power and gets better fuel mileage.

-Hybrid models use an Atkinson-cycle version of the V6, also with direct injection.
-The hybrid system uses two electric motors, one for the front wheels and another for the rear wheels.
-It makes a combined 306 horsepower (up from 26), and brings 30 City, 28 Highway and 29 Combined miles per gallon.
-We got seat time in a Hybrid XLE, all of it relaxed city driving, and it returned considerably less than that.
-Not unlike our experience with the 2016 Highlander Hybrid.
+Also a Highlander Hybrid LE or XLE.
+It uses an Atkinson-cycle version of the V6 with direct injection.
+There are two electric motors, one for the front wheels and another for the rears.
+It makes a combined 306 horsepower and brings 30 City, 28 Highway and 29 Combined miles per gallon.
+We got seat time in a 2017 Hybrid XLE, all of it relaxed city driving, and it returned considerably less than that.
+Much the same with our 2016 Highlander Hybrid.

 With the forward-collision warning system, the IIHS gives the Highlander its Top Safety Pick+ rating, with top Good ratings in every test.
 The NHTSA gives it five stars overall, with four stars for frontal crash and rollover.

-The 2017 Highlander lineup includes the new SE, LE, LE Plus, XLE, Limited, and Limited Platinum models.
-The Hybrid comes as LE, XLE, Limited and Limited Platinum.
+The 2018 Toyota Highlander lineup includes SE, LE, LE Plus, XLE, Limited, and Limited Platinum models.
+The Highlander Hybrid comes as LE, XLE, Limited and Limited Platinum.

 Highlander LE includes cloth upholstery, 4.2-inch multi-information display, six-way manually adjustable driver's seat and four-way passenger seat, 60/40 split-folding and reclining second-row seat, 60/40 split-folding third-row seat, tilt/telescoping steering wheel, five USB ports, LED taillamps, and 18-inch alloy wheels.
 It also comes with the Toyota's Entune AM/FM/CD audio system with a 6.1-inch touchscreen, six speakers, an auxiliary input jack, Bluetooth phone connectivity and music streaming, and Siri Eyes Free.
 Also standard are a rearview camera, hill start assist, and eight airbags, including a driver knee airbag and a front passenger seat cushion airbag.